swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 Instances of ``Confirmation`` are created and used within the scope of the function ``confirmation(_:expectedCount:fileID:filePath:line:column:_:)``.

-Confirmations function similarly to XCTest's expectations, however they do not block or suspend the caller while waiting for a condition to be fulfilled.
+Confirmations function similarly to the expectations API of XCTest, however, they don't block or suspend the caller while waiting for a condition to be fulfilled.
-Instead, the requirement is expected to be _confirmed_ (the equivalent of _fulfilling_ an expectation) before `confirmation()` returns, and an issue is recorded otherwise:
+Instead, the requirement is expected to be _confirmed_ (the equivalent of _fulfilling_ an expectation) before `confirmation()` returns, and records an issue otherwise:

 @Row {
   @Column {